Family Business Succession Spain: Case Study | BMC

 The Challenge

-The two family branches — descendants of the original founder and his brother — held incompatible strategic visions on internationalisation, dividend policy, and which family members should hold management positions.
 The absence of a family protocol or a board of directors with clear rules had turned every significant decision into a potential conflict.
-The CEO, himself a family member, lacked a clear mandate and sufficient institutional backing to execute the strategy.
+The CEO — himself a family member from one of the branches — lacked a clear mandate and sufficient institutional backing to execute any strategy.
+He spent a disproportionate amount of his time managing family politics rather than running the business.

 Our Approach